braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/custom_events.md

 ## Analytics

-Braze notes the number of times these events have occurred as well as the last time they were performed by each user for segmentation.
-You can view these analytics at **Analytics** > **Custom Events Report**.
+Braze notes the number of times custom events have occurred and the last time they were performed by each user for segmentation.
+View these analytics by going to **Analytics** > **Custom Events Report**.

 {% alert note %}
-If you are using the [older navigation]({{site.baseurl}}/navigation), you can find the **Custom Events** report under **Data**.
+If you're using the [older navigation]({{site.baseurl}}/navigation), you can find the **Custom Events** report under **Data**.
 {% endalert %}

 On the **Custom Events Report** page in the dashboard, you can view in aggregate how often each custom event occurs and by segment over time for more detailed analysis.
-This is particularly useful for viewing how your campaigns have affected custom event activity by looking at the gray lines Braze overlays on the time series indicate the last time a campaign was sent.
+This is particularly useful for viewing how your campaigns have affected custom event activity, as the gray lines overlayed on the time series indicates the last time a campaign was sent.

 ![Custom event counts graph on the Custom Events page in the dashboard showing trends for a custom event][8]